 - Celebrities who want to communicate with their fans.

 - KOL (Key Opinion Leaders) also communicate with their communities and give trends and advice.

 - Companies that use Weibo to reach out to Chinese consumers, analyze their audience, and promote their brands.

 - The government supervises information and also sends information.

 WHY DO YOU HAVE TO BE ON WEIBO?

 Weibo is an effective tool to establish your presence in China.

-Many foreign companies have Weibo accounts to communicate with their fans, and announce products launching… Big firms such as L’Oreal, Unilever, Louis Vuitton, or Coca-Cola have an official account.
+Many foreign companies have Weibo accounts to communicate with their fans, and announce products launching… Big firms such as L’Oreal, Unilever, Louis Vuitton, and Coca-Cola have official accounts.

 The goals of most of these companies are to be customer-focused and business-driven.

 Being on this social media allows you to understand and know the Chinese consumer who is very different from others.
 It’s the key to performing in this market.